ash-project/ash/documentation/introduction/getting_started_phx.md

 ### Test PostgreSQL integration

-Start iex with `iex -S mix phx.server` and lets run the same test we ran in the initial `my_app`.
+Start IEx with `iex -S mix phx.server` and lets run the same test we ran in the initial `my_app`.
 You will now see that SQL statements are being executed and data is now stored in  your PostgreSQL database.